 This new Republic of Gamers model sports a sexy, sleek design with a pseudo-carbon-fiber body.
 It is not too heavy for a gaming laptop but remains durable nonetheless.

-The 3 milliseconds, 144hz refresh rate screen is perfect for gaming, although the 1920 x 1080 pixel resolution may seem a bit old-fashioned for such a new gaming laptop, especially one boasting a 17-inch screen.
+The 3 milliseconds, 144hz refresh rate screen is perfect for gaming, although the 1080p resolution may seem a bit old-fashioned for such a new gaming laptop, especially one boasting a 17-inch screen.

 The Scar II has two loud, mellifluous speakers.
 These speakers are high-quality, provide good sound, and can be used for gaming if the user is not using a headset.